 A Warehouse Management System (WMS) is essential for any large logistics or supply chain business, helping manage key tasks like yard management, order processing, and inventory control.
 By automating receiving, picking, and shipping, a WMS makes warehouse operations more accurate.

-With 87% of warehousing, logistics, and retail decision-makers planning or already develope their warehouse by 2024, manual tools like spreadsheets and physical counts are no longer sufficient due to frequent errors and limited visibility.
+With 87% of warehousing, logistics, and retail decision-makers planning or already develop their warehouse by 2024, manual tools like spreadsheets and physical counts are no longer sufficient due to frequent errors and limited visibility.

 Key Takeaways